dfinity/motoko/design/StableRegions-20230209.md

 The stable memory state is sufficient to reconstitute the heap objects (`rebuild` operation, described in a subsection below).
-That means that even if the heap is lost (like during an upgrade that fails) the stable memory state can fully describe the state parts that should be rebuilt into the heap when the upgrade succeeds.
+That means that even if the heap is lost (like during an upgrade that fails) the stable memory state can fully describe the parts that should be rebuilt into the heap when the upgrade succeeds.

 ### stable memory fields

- - total allocated buckets, `Nat16`, max value is `32768`.
+ - total allocated blocks, `Nat16`, max value is `32768`.
  - total allocated regions, `Nat16`, max value is `32767` (one region is reserved for "no region").
- - bucket-region table (fixed size, about 131kb).
+ - block-region table (fixed size, about 131kb).
- - region-object table (fixed size, about 393kb).
+ - region-blocks (fixed size, about 524kb).

-### bucket-region table
+### block-region table

+ - purpose:
- - purpose: relate a bucket ID ("page block ID") to its region (if any) and its position in that region.
+   - relate a block ID ("page block ID") to its region (if any) and its position in that region (see `rebuild`).

+   - NB: The organization of this table is not useful for efficient access calculations of load or store (they require a linear search that would be prohibitively slow).
+Rather, the `region-blocks` table is designed for that purpose.
+OTOH, this table is suitable to do a "batch" rebuild of the dynamic heap-allocated vectors in that table, which get lost during upgrades.

  - 32768 entries (statically sized).
  - 4 bytes per entry.
- - entry type = `BucketRegion { region : Nat16, position : Nat16 }`
+ - entry type = `BlockRegion { region : Nat16, position : Nat16 }`
- - the location of each entry gives its corresponding bucket ID.
+ - the location of each entry gives its corresponding block ID.

-### region-object table
+### region-blocks table

+ - purpose:
+  - relate a region ID to its vector of block IDs, to compute an access efficiently (load or store).

+  - NB: The organization of this table is meant to support O(1) load and store operations, but in so doing, it needs to use a dynamically-sized vector for each region.
+Tere is no a priori way to know how to allocate these, and if we naively preallocate them to each be the potential "maximal region" (with all blocks allocated to it), the resulting preallocated table requires gigabytes of space, and thus is prohibitively large.

+    At the same time, having dynamically-sized stable vectors is kind of the point of regions (each is such a vector, in a sense), and so requiring these first to implement regions' meta data seems potentially circular in concept, if not also very complex.

+    So, we seem forced to use dynamically-sized heap vectors, and to deal the compications of integrating them with GC (how involved is that?) and rebuilding them on upgrade.

- - 32768 entries (statically sized).
+ - 32768 entries (statically sized, ignoring the `vec_ptr` objects referenced therein).
- - 12 bytes per entry.
+ - 16 bytes per entry.
- - entry type = `RegionObjectEntry { size_in_pages: Nat64; heap_object: Nat32 }`
+ - entry type = `RegionBlock { size_in_pages: Nat64; vec_capacity : Nat32; vec_ptr: Nat32 }`
+  - `vec_ptr` points at what we call the region's "access vector"
  - the location of each entry gives its corresponding region ID.
- - the heap object layout is rebuilt on upgrade.
- - the heap object is described in its own subsection.

-### region heap object

- - `RegionObject { id : Nat16; capacity : Nat16; vec_ptr: Nat32 }`
- - 8 bytes per entry.
- - `vec_ptr` points to a vector with `capacity` slots.
+ - `vec_ptr` points to a special vector with `vec_capacity` slots,
+ - the first `size_in_pages / 128` slots of `vec_ptr` contain a valid page block ID for the region.
- - to support load and store quickly, the `vec_ptr` is also held in the heap.
+ - to support dynamic growth, the `vec_ptr` object is held in the heap.
  - capacity of `vec_ptr` doubles when it grows.
- - no region has more than 32k page blocks, so a `Nat16` suffices for `capacity`.
+ - no region has more than 32k page blocks, so a `Nat16` suffices for `capacity`,
+ - but we use a `Nat32` for `capacity` to make all fields things word-aligned (does that matter?).
+ - the `vec_ptr` object is rebuilt on upgrade.

 ### Overview of `rebuild`

-When a canister upgrades, its heap is lost and the region heap objects must thus be rebuilt.
+When a canister upgrades, its heap is lost and the `vec_ptr` objects for each region are lost too.

-Specifically, the region-object table points into the heap, and its heap objects are rebuilt by using both the bucket-region table, and the region-object table.
+We use the `block-region` and `region-blocks` tables in stable memory to rebuild these vectors in the latter table:

- - The region-object table gives a size for each region, saying how large each vector for each region object needs to be (see `RegionObject.vec_ptr`).
+ - The `region-blocks` table gives a size for each region, saying how large each vector for each region needs to be.
- - The bucket-region table gives a position and region for each bucket.
-Once each region object has been allocated (including its vector for buckets), the bucket-region table says how to fill them, one entry at a time.
+ - The `block-region` table gives a relative position and region ID for each block ID.

+Once each regions' vectors have been allocated, the block-region table says how to fill them, one entry at a time.